GSS-Cogs/csvw-datacube-validation/README.md

 *explanation - that's telling the app that when I want to use locally held reference data and `/family-disability/` is in the path, go to `/Users/adamsm/go/src/github.com/GSS-Cogs/family-disability/` instead.*

-To run in local reference mode include the `-r` flag when you run the app and point to where you saved your yaml file, i.e `validate -r /path-to/substitutes.yaml <path-to-schema>`.
+To run in local reference mode run with the `-l` flag and have the path to your reference file exported as the environment variable `LOCAL_REF`.